okeefm/s3g/doc/s3g_protocol.markdown

 </tr>
 <tr>
  <td>Query Command</td>
  <td>A query command is a command that should be evaluated and acknowledged immediately.
-They are used for things such as setting or restoring </td>
+They are used for things such as setting or reading temperatures.</td>
 </tr>
 <tr>
  <td>Buffered Command</td>
- <td>A buffered command is one that should be acknowledged immediately, but that will be buffered for w </td>
+ <td>A buffered command should be acknowledge immediately, but the Host or Tool may choose to store in a buffer for later execution.
+These should be used for commands that could take a long time to execute, such as motion commands.
 </tr>
 </table>